UKHO/docs/docs/software-engineering-policies/SourceControl/SourceControlPolicy.md

 - Git is the prefered method of source control
 - If hosted at the UKHO, these must be used on the central Azure DevOps Server system.
 - It is acceptable to use our official Azure DevOps instance on Azure to provide version control.
-- It is aceptable (and preferred) to use GitHub under our official UKHO organisation.
+- It is acceptable (and preferred) to use GitHub under our official UKHO organisation.
 - **No other source control systems are permitted.**
 - Any source code found in any other source control method, must first be migrated and proven to build via a CI pipeline
 - All new source will host a primary branch called _trunk_ or _main_ over _master_.